The Slope Heuristics in Heteroscedastic Regression: Introduction

-The article is organized as follows.
-We describe in Section \ref {section_framework_reg copy(1)} the statistical framework, the slope heuristics and the subsequent data-driven algorithm of calibration of penalties.
-We state in Section \ref{section_model_selection} our main results and derive their proofs in the remainder of the paper.
+The paper is organized as follows.
+In Section \ref{section_framework_reg copy(1)}, we describe the statistical framework.
+The slope heuristics is presented in Section \ref{section_slope_heuristics}, and the hold-out penalization is considered in Section \ref{section_hold_out}.
+The proofs are collected in Section \ref{section_proof_slope_reg}.